-PHL 200/300 level (choose one)

-THL 200/300 level (choose one)

-Total Foundation IV Hours:

-Total Foundation Hours:

-Explorations: four to five free electives

-Total Core Hours:
+PHL 200/300 level (choose one) THL 200/300 level (choose one) Total Foundation IV Hours: 3 3 6 Total Foundation Hours: 27 Explorations: four to five free electives 1 12 Total Core Hours: 55-61

-Writing Across the Curriculum (W): 5 courses, at least one in the major
+Cultural Diversity (D): 1 course Writing Across the Curriculum (W): 5 courses, at least one in the major Ethics (E)/Social Justice (J): 1 course Oral Communication (O): 2 courses or CMM 150 Integrations (I): 1 course Community-Based Learning (C): to be satisfied by a CLIMB course or co-curricular experience

-\ENG 121, 123, and 190 are graded A, B, C, or NC (no credit) the first time the student takes this course.
+ENG 121, 123, and 190 are graded A, B, C, or NC (no credit) the first time the student takes this course.
 A student receiving an NC must retake the course, and in this event, the grading system is A, B, C, D and F, but a student must still earn a C- or higher to move on to the next level English course.
 Students must receive credit for ENG 121 before attempting ENG 123 and must pass both these courses before taking a sophomore-level course.
 Once students matriculate, they may not take a freshman-level English course at another institution.
 If students have an A or B in ENG 121 and ENG 123 (or in ENG 190 for honors students) and in their first 200-level course, they are eligible to take upper-division courses for any additional ENG course work.

-\\Students may fulfill this requirement in any one of the following ways:
+Students may fulfill this requirement in any one of the following ways: